bobby3338/RHEL/openshift/practice.md

-Create two Podman networks called beeper-backend and beeper-frontend that have DNS enabled. podman network create beeper-backend, beeper-frontend Create a PostgreSQL database container that matches the following criteria:
+1. Create two Podman networks called beeper-backend and beeper-frontend that have DNS enabled. podman network create beeper-backend,beeper-frontend Create a PostgreSQL database container that matches the following criteria:
   Use the registry.ocp4.example.com:8443/rhel9/postgresql-13:1 container image.
   Use beeper-db for the name of the container.